tedklin/pathviz/README.md

 ## Dijkstra's algorithm and its heuristic variation A*

-for shortest paths in a positive edge-weighted graph
+*for shortest paths in a positive-edge-weighted graph*

 ### Pseudocode